Appeon/PowerServer-Authentication-Example/README.md

 #### Running the Example

-1. Run the ServerAPIs project.
-2. Switch to PowerBuilder 2022, right click on **ps_authentication**, and then click Run PowerServer project.
+1. Switch to PowerBuilder 2022 R2, right click on **ps_authentication**, and then click Run PowerServer project.

 #### How to integrate to your ServerAPIs project

 1. Open your PowerServer ServerAPIs project.

+2. Switch to UserExtensions project.

 2. Add reference to  **ServerAPIs.Authentication.Common** class library.
 The relative path is //Server/ServerAPIs.Authentication.Common/ServerAPIs.Authentication.Common.csproj.

-3. Add references to the library of the authentication that you need to use (they are integrated in **PowerServer-Authentication-Example.sln**) in your ServerAPIs project.
+3. Add references to the library of the authentication that you need to use (they are integrated in **PowerServer-Authentication-Example.sln**) in your UserExtensions project.
 For example, suppose you need to use Aamaon Cognito authentication, you will need to add reference to **ServerAPIs.Authentication.AWS** project.

-4. Edit the **AuthenticationExtensions.cs** file in **Authentication** folder in the ServerAPIs project, and add the following code inside **AddPowerServerAuthentication** method.
+4. Edit the **AuthenticationExtensions.cs** file in **Authentication** folder in the UserExtensions project, and add the following code inside **AddPowerServerAuthentication** method.
 Note that uncomment the code that is required for your authentication.

    ```c#
    // Authentication platform service to supporting multiple identity authentication